godotengine/godot-docs/classes/class_translation.rst

 Description
 -----------

-Translations are resources that can be loaded/unloaded on demand.
+Translations are resources that can be loaded and unloaded on demand.
 They map a string to another string.

 Tutorials
 ---------